FelipeABG/hadoop-mapreduce/README.md

 This job determines more advanced team stats, such as win rate, win balance and total games played by the team.

+### 10. Champions of each year (Champions.java)

+This job determines the champion of each year by calculating points of each team.

 ## Execution

 To execute the jobs follow the steps: